annshinewu/Fundamentals-of-Python/chapter4.md

 In the program above, lambda x: x * 2 is the lambda function. x is the argument and x * 2 is the expression that gets evaluated and returned.
 This function has no name.
 It returns a function object which is assigned to the `identifier`, a name used to identify a variable, `num`.

+Have a look at the choices.
+Select the lambda function that will return the same value as the following functions.
+    def num():
+	return (math.pow(x,2))

 `@instructions`
-Have a look at the choices.
-Select the choice that both the lambda function and the normal function, function defined with name, return the same value.

 Test it out it the shell to see the different output.
 - def num():  return ("1")
 	num = lambda x: 1
 - def num():  return (math.pow(x,2))
-	num = lambda x: x**2
+	num = lambda x:
 - def